hao441/hao441/README.md

 🌏 I’m looking to deploy projects on a massive scale

-👨‍💻 All of my projects are available at https://github.com/hao441
+👨‍💻 View my website where you can see my main projects with their demos in one place [https://github.com/hao441](https://harrisonoates.io)

 👋 Reach out https://www.linkedin.com/in/harrison-o-476a2216b/